infracost/infracost-atlantis/README.md

 <img src="examples/combined-infracost-comment/screenshot.png" width=640 alt="Example screenshot" />

-Follow our [migration guide](https://www.infracost.io/docs/guides/atlantis_migration/) if you used our old version of this repo.

-## Usage methods
+## Usage

-Since Atlantis does not have a plugins concept, you need to make **two** decisions to integrate it with Infracost:
+Since Atlantis does not have a plugins concept, you need to decide which deployment option to use.

-### 1. Which deployment option do you want to use?
+Once you've decided, **<a href="examples/combined-infracost-comment/README.md">follow this guide</a>** to setup Infracost with Atlantis.

-#### a) Use our Docker images (recommended)
+### 1. Use our Docker images (recommended)
 Use our [`infracost-atlantis`](https://hub.docker.com/r/infracost/infracost-atlantis) Docker images that [extend](https://www.runatlantis.io/docs/deployment.html#customization) the Atlantis image to add Infracost.
 We maintain tags for the latest two 0.x versions of Atlantis:
-  - `infracost/infracost-atlantis:atlantis0.22-infracost0.10` latest patch version of Atlantis v0.22 and Infracost v0.10
+  - `infracost/infracost-atlantis:atlantis0.23-infracost0.10` latest patch version of Atlantis v0.22 and Infracost v0.10
-  - `infracost/infracost-atlantis:atlantis0.21-infracost0.10` latest patch version of Atlantis v0.21 and Infracost v0.10
+  - `infracost/infracost-atlantis:atlantis0.22-infracost0.10` latest patch version of Atlantis v0.21 and Infracost v0.10
   - `infracost/infracost-atlantis:latest` latest versions of Atlantis and Infracost

-#### b) Build your own Docker image
+### 2. Build your own Docker image
 If you already use a custom Docker image for Atlantis, copy the top `RUN` command from [this Dockerfile](https://github.com/infracost/infracost-atlantis/blob/master/Dockerfile) into your Dockerfile.

-#### c) Install in pre-workflow (good for testing)
+### 3. Install in pre-workflow (good for testing)
 Use Atlantis `pre_workflow_hooks` to dynamically install the Infracost CLI on a running Atlantis server (shown in the following repos.yml example).
 This enables you to test Infracost without changing your Docker image by installing it on each workflow run.
 Once you're happy with the results, you can use one of the above methods.

 To use this method, add the following `pre_workflow_hook` to your chosen option in the next step.
 Also change references to the Infracost CLI invocation to `/tmp/infracost` in the the next step.
 [Environment variables](https://www.infracost.io/docs/integrations/environment_variables/) such as `INFRACOST_API_KEY` also need to be passed into the Atlantis container.